polterguy/polterguy.github.io/_posts/2022-01-15-hug-the-crazy-guy.md

 The reason for this is because all good text pieces have rhythm and musical qualities, and by speaking it out loudly to yourself, this rhythm and musical quality more easily shows.
-In addition every single video associated with the documentation has been re-created, with much higher quality, and way more consistence.
-I've also scrapped a lot of videos in this process by simply hiding them because they weren't of the quality we want others to associate with our tools.
+In addition every single video associated with the documentation has been re-created, with much higher quality, and way more consistency.
+We've also scrapped a lot of videos in this process by simply hiding them because they weren't of the quality we want others to associate with our product.

 ## Momentum